QuakeEngines/ET-XreaL/README.txt

 	> make

+If you want to build for x86_64 then type:

+	> make config=release64

-Type ./premake4 --help for more compile options.
+Type "./premake4 --help" or "make help" for more compile options.

 ___________________________________________________